Grant Programs at CDFA

-Track 1, or the California Farm to School Innovation Grant, will fund Local Education Agencies (LEAs) to establish new or expand existing integrated farm to school programs that: (1) procure California grown or produced whole or minimally processed foods and integrate these foods into school meals; and (2) coordinate educational opportunities between cafeteria, classroom and community.
+In Track 1, or the California Farm to School Innovation Grant, CDFA is funding 46 projects, awarding grants ranging from $20,000 to $500,000 to Local Educational Agencies (LEAs) throughout the state.
+Selected through a competitive process, these projects focus on establishing new or expanding existing integrated farm to school programs that: (1) procure California-grown or California-produced whole or minimally processed foods and integrate these foods into school meals; and (2) coordinate educational opportunities between cafeteria, classroom and community.

-Track 2, or the California Farm to School Regional Partnerships Grant, will fund innovative farm to school partnerships to expand existing farm to school initiatives and increase collaboration and coordination between producers and the schools they serve.
+In Track 2, or the California Farm to School Regional Partnerships Grant, CDFA is funding 14 projects, awarding grants ranging from about $144,000 to $250,000 to innovative farm to school partnerships comprised of LEAs and regional partners.
+Selected through a competitive process, these projects focus on expanding existing farm to school initiatives and increasing collaboration and coordination between producers and the schools they serve.